Contra dance: Events

 Most contra dances do not have an expected dress code.
 No special outfits are worn, but comfortable and loose-fitting clothing that does not restrict movement is usually recommended.
-Women usually wear skirts or dresses as they are cooler than wearing trousers; some men also dance in kilts or skirts.
+T-shirts are common.
+Many women wear skirts or dresses.
+Dancers often express that skirts are more fun and "twirly" to dance in regardless of gender, and it is relatively common for men to wear skirts in contra dance in addition to women.
 Low heeled, broken-in, soft-soled, non-marking shoes, such as dance shoes, sneakers, or sandals, are recommended and, in some places, required.
 As dancing can be aerobic, dancers are sometimes encouraged to bring a change of clothes.

 As in any social dance, cooperation is vital to contra dancing.
 Since over the course of any single dance individuals interact with not just their partners but everyone else in the set, contra dancing might be considered a group activity.
 As will necessarily be the case when beginners are welcomed in by more practiced dancers, mistakes are made; most dancers are willing to help beginners in learning the steps.
 However, because the friendly, social nature of the dances can be misinterpreted or even abused, some groups have created anti-harassment policies.